Skip to content Skip to navigation

 Economics Modules

-The Economics 2nd and 3rd Year Handbook is available on request from the Economics Department and contains details of their modules and prerequisites, including information on which will actually run during .
-This information is also available from the Economics web pages.
+The Economics 2nd and 3rd Year Handbook, which includes information on which modules will actually run during the academic year, is available from the Economics web pages.

 Term Code Module CATS List